 Cramps, And How Magnesium May Help You!

-A muscle cramp is a sudden, involuntary contraction of a single muscle or muscle group.
-They are usually harmless and go away in seconds, but they can be a lot more severe, causing pain so strong that it persists for days, or last for a lot more than a few seconds, interfering with daily activities.
+A muscle cramp is a sudden, involuntary contraction of a single muscle or a muscle group.
+It’s usually harmless and goes away in seconds.
+But it can be a lot more severe, causing pain so strong it can persist for days, interfering with daily activities.

-The reasons for cramps occurring can be numerous, for example, overusing a muscle, dehydration or nutrition issues.
+The reasons for cramps are numerous, for example, overusing a muscle, dehydration or nutrition issues.

 BEFORE YOU DECIDE TO BUY MAGNESIUM

-Before you make the decision to spend money on magnesium, I’d like you to make sure that you really need it.
-If your cramps are caused by dehydration, excessive use of a certain muscle or insufficient stretching, supplementing won’t help much and you will only waste your hardly earned money.
+Before you make the decision to spend money on magnesium, I’d like you to make sure you really need it.
+If your cramps are caused by dehydration, excessive use of a certain muscle or insufficient stretching, supplementing won’t help much, and you will only waste you hardly earned money.

 - Do you stretch and cool down?

-- Insufficient stretching and cool down at the end of a workout can lead to blood pooling and muscle stiffness, even cramps.
+- Insufficient stretching and cooling down at the end of a workout can lead to blood pooling and muscle stiffness, even cramps.

-- Do you focus on one muscle group a bit too much?
+- Do you focus on one muscle group a little too much?

 - How’s your nutrition?